QuarkNerd/blog/nwolverson/_posts/2013-09-10-typescript-0.9.md

   - nwolverson
 layout: default_post
 source: site
-summary: In the previous part of this series discussing running an interactive environment (REPL) on .NET I covered the non-C# options.
-This post explores the options for an interactive or lightweight C# environment.
+summary: Version 0.9 of Typescript was recently released with support for generic types.
+In this post I discuss the features of 0.9 and 0.9.1, particularly generics and the "no implicit any" option.
 ---
 I've been "noodling around" with [Typescript](http://www.typescriptlang.org/) for a while, and enjoying the various improvements over standard Javascript.
 Quite a bit of this comes from ES6 improvements which Typescript incorporates (and transforms to sensible ES3 output) - for example